Tax and Insurance

-★ Local taxes: Municipal and Prefectural tax, Light automobile tax, etc.
+- ・Local taxes: Municipal and Prefectural Inhabitant tax, Light Vehicle tax, etc.

-This is a local tax that is calculated by your ward office (where you are registered as of January 1) on the basis of your previous year’s income.
+Inhabitant tax (Municipal and Prefectural tax)It is a local tax that is imposed by the local government, where you register your residence as of January 1, on the basis of your previous year’s income.

 Nenmatsu-chosei / Kakutei-shinkoku